 Can't find what you're looking for on our website?

 We hope to have a blog at some point in the future.

 Recent News & Upcoming Events

 Here’s a link to the latest FOLK newsletter.
-Besides the great info it describes ways to renew your membership.
+Besides having great info it describes ways to renew your membership.

 The Sustainable Film Series (formerly Green Film Series) will once again take place this spring on the 3rd Thursday of each month, January to May, from 7 – 8:30 PM.
 Showings will be in Hesterberg Hall in MTU’s Forestry Building.
-The first movie, Saving the Dark, will discuss the ever-growing problem of light pollution and how we might be able to minimize it.
-Here are links to posters of the next movie and of the entire series.
+Here is a link to the entire series.

 The deteriorating boardwalk between Canyon Falls Roadside Park and Canyon Falls is scheduled for replacement this year.

 According to the city of Houghton, Verna Mize Park, currently located on M-26, is scheduled to be relocated to an as-yet-to-be-determined location along the Houghton waterfront sometime this summer.

 Lyme Timber, out of New Hampshire, has purchased land in eastern Baraga County (and elsewhere) that was formerly owned by Weyerhauser Corp.
 Several board members will be meeting with Lyme this coming week to ask them questions about their logging and visitor use policies.